Lambert Simnel: Pretender

-Simon noticed a striking resemblance between Lambert and the sons of Edward IV, so he initially intended to present Simnel as Richard, Duke of York, son of King Edward IV, the younger of the vanished Princes in the Tower.
+Simon noticed a striking resemblance between Lambert and the sons of King Edward IV, so he initially intended to present Simnel as Richard, Duke of York, son of Edward IV, the younger of the vanished Princes in the Tower.
 However, when he heard rumours (at the time false) that the Earl of Warwick had died during his imprisonment in the Tower of London, he changed his mind.
-The real Warwick was a boy of about the same age, having been born in 1475, and had a claim to the throne as the son of George Plantagenet, 1st Duke of Clarence, King Edward IV's executed brother.
+The real Warwick was a boy of about the same age, having been born in 1475, and had a claim to the throne as the son of George Plantagenet, Duke of Clarence, King Edward IV's executed brother.
 Warwick was a touchstone for Yorkist affections, and people still wore his badge of the bear and ragged staff.

 According to James A. Williamson, Simnel was merely a figurehead for a rebellion that was already being planned by the Yorkists:

 He was merely a commonplace tool to be used for important ends, and the attempt to overthrow Henry VII would have taken place had Simnel never existed.
 The Yorkist leaders were determined on a serious push, rising of their party in England supported by as great a force as possible from overseas.

 Simon spread a rumour that Warwick had actually escaped from the Tower and was under his guardianship.
 He gained some support from Yorkists.
 He took Simnel to Ireland where there was still support for the Yorkist cause, and presented him to the Lord Deputy of Ireland, the Earl of Kildare.
 Kildare was willing to support the story and invade England to overthrow King Henry.
 Simnel was paraded through the streets, carried on the shoulders of "the tallest man of the time", an individual called D'Arcy of Platten (this was evidently Sir William Darcy, an ally of Kildare, who is known to have been exceptionally tall).
 When Henry heard about what was going on, he arranged for the real Earl of Warwick to be taken from the tower and paraded through London, presumably to disprove the rumours of his death or escape.
 This did not prevent the rebellion, likely because insufficient infrastructure and methods of transport meant news spread slowly.